fusionby2030/Numerical_Methods/Tutorials/README.md

 # Python Tutorials
 last updated (10.05.20)

 First I started out with helping out each student with installing python and an IDE.
 Then I showed how virtual environments work, and how to install packages within them.
 At the end of each weekly description one will find a list of libraries used, and thus needed for running the files in each week.
-Each folder has also its respective
+Each folder has also its respective slides for the theory behind the actual code found in the folders.

 ## Syntax of Python
 ### Week of 20.04.20